vishals79/hubot-todo/README.md

     - To be added
       - Modified command sets with new syntax - This will make commands easy to remember.
 (Present in the latest script)
       - Change in response given by hubot after execution of each commands.
 (Present in the latest script)
-      - Tree structure - Addition of subtask with parent child relationships (Release on 28th July)
-      - Undo - To undo the last action (Release on 29th July)
   - Examples